Connect with others who understand.

 Ankle-Foot Orthoses and Knee-Ankle-Foot Orthoses

 Ankle-foot orthoses and knee-ankle-foot orthoses are often rigid plastic or carbon fiber frames that cradle the feet and legs, secured with a system of velcro straps.
 These braces support weakened ankles and knees, preventing injuries such as twists and sprains.
-They can also help correct the alignment of limbs with contracted muscles.
+These devices can also help correct the alignment of limbs with contracted muscles.

 Thoraco-Lumbo-Sacral Orthosis